albion2000/tools-jpeg2pdf/tools/readme_check_jpegs.txt

 ACTION
  * It recursively parses sub directories for .jpeg and .jpg file
  * It quickly checks that the files are not corrupted.
+ * This tool takes no irreversible action.
+It changes no file to the file tree.

 USE
  * Copy 'check_jpegs.py' to the root directory of your file three.